 You can have:

-- In Signing: this is when the the share certificate is sent for company signing
+- In Signing: This is when the share certificate is sent for company signing

-- Cancelled: this is where previously signed certificates has later been replaced/updated
+- Cancelled: This is where previously signed certificates have later been replaced/updated

 Please note, for the status - Draft, Registered and In Signing, the shareholder will not see the share certificate.
 They will only see it when it is signed (the status will be Signed or Cancelled).